NAM Director: Nick Mundis

 NAM Associate Director: Ryan Nilsen

 Together, President Larson and Director Mundis chose Dr. Ryan Nilsen to serve as North American Mission’s Associate Director.
+He will begin his call on September 1, 2019.

 Ryan has served as the lead pastor of Praise Christian Fellowship in Barkhamsted, Connecticut since 2007.
 He is the Director of Fifth Act Church Planting and serves as a member of a CLB church planting cluster called Cultivate New England.
 Ryan has a Doctor of Ministry degree in Church and Parachurch Executive Leadership from Denver Seminary and has extensively studied the topic of church health—while serving as a consultant and coach for several CLB congregations.